On a scale of 1 to 10, with 1 being the least and 10 being the most, how much do you care what other people think of you?

 Melissa and I were performing one of our raps that morning.
 This particular rap, Fortify Your Faith, involves an audience echo and dance moves.

 Younger people often like our raps.
 Perhaps the younger member of the Utterly Uncomfortable Duo (UUD) would melt in joy and appreciation once she realized we were going to do something cool and groovy like a rap.

 When I was teaching the congregation the echo part and the dance moves, I saw someone in the family nudge the younger member of the UUD.
 They appeared to be teasing her about something.

 Maybe she really was a fan of rap.
 Or maybe she thought the whole thing was stupid.

 Melissa and I started the rap.
 The audience immediately joined in.
 They were rapping.
 They were moving.
 They were having a great time.

 For most of the song, I couldn’t bring myself to look at the UUD.
 I knew they were there.
 I could see them out of the corner of my eye.
 I just couldn’t bring myself to look.

 Finally, near the end of the song, I peeked.

 There, in the second row, both members of the UUD were staring at me.
 They weren’t moving.
-They weren’t speaking or singing.
+They weren’t rapping.
 They were just staring and looking Utterly Uncomfortable, just as they had been the entire service.

 Needless to say, this threw me off.